dnGrep/dnGrep.github.io/index.md

 Runs on Windows 10, 11, or Windows Server

-Releases are packaged with .NET 8 included.
+Releases are packaged with .NET 9 included.

 Install from
  - [GitHub](https://github.com/dnGrep/dnGrep/releases/latest)
  - [Chocolatey](https://chocolatey.org/packages/dngrep)
+ - [WinGet](https://learn.microsoft.com/en-us/windows/package-manager/winget/): winget install -e --id dnGrep.dnGrep

+ Windows 7 User?
+There are no more updates for Windows 7, but you can still run [v3.2.330](https://github.com/dnGrep/dnGrep/releases/tag/v3.2.330.0) and run on .net Framework 4.8

 _Main Screen:_